Two States that Require Foreign Qualification BEFORE Sales Tax Registration

 West Virginia said foreign registration it is not required anymore for them to foreign register with the secretary of state.
 They will just need to fill out the paper form and mail it to them.
-Their online application will require them to foreign register but since they are an out-of-state or remote seller, they should not need to go register online.
-This was updated in middle October 2018, during the time they published a notice about the economic nexus rules.
+Their online application will require them to foreign register.
+However, since they are an out-of-state or remote seller, they should not need to register online.
+Updated in middle October 2018, they published a notice about the economic nexus rules.

 Learn more about our foreign qualification process:

-If you need to foreign qualify into the either of these states, review the link above and reach out to sales tax system for support.
+If you need to foreign qualify for either of these states, review the link above.
+As well as this, reach out to sales tax system for support.

-As a member of Sales Tax System, as more states come on board, we will provide you with the updates on this complex subject.
+As a member of Sales Tax System, we will provide you with the proper updates on this complex subject.